-The learning objectives for Module 3 are based on the goal of being able to apply the main aspects of the first two modules into practice.
-Learners will:
+The learning objectives for Module 3 are based on the goal of being able to apply the main aspects of the first two modules into practice:

-- Know the main capabilities, tasks, the Organization for SIGS operating in UN missions / PKOs - Explain the types of signal support along with their essential planning parameters, the tasks which can be performed - Understand the organization and structure and considerations for the various tasks and missions the SIGS may be assigned
+- Know the main capabilities, tasks, the Organization for ENGRS units operating in UN missions / PKOs - Be able to explain the types of engineer support along with their essential planning parameters, the tasks which can be performed by various types of units - Be able to have an understanding of the essential planning considerations for these tasks for various missions

-Module 3 provides an overview of the operational framework related to SIGS, as well as a general understanding of how the POC tasks in UN peacekeeping can be applied in a tactical scenario.
+Module 3 provides an overview of the operational framework related to ENGRS, as well as, a general understanding of how the POC tasks in UN peacekeeping can be applied in a tactical scenario.
 The module focuses specifically on the tactical level operational framework.
-The SIGS may not contribute directly to POC but they will have enabling tasks that support those units, the Mission and other agencies.

-While this module focuses on the tactical level employment of SIGS, it also provides a general overview of the operational level to help leaders understand their support to the overall mandate implementation in UN peacekeeping.
+While this module focuses on the tactical level employment of ENGRS, it also provides a general overview of the operational level to help leaders understand the mandate implementation in UN peacekeeping.